Media Player Classic

-Media Player Classic (MPC), Media Player Classic - Home Cinema (MPC-HC), and Media Player Classic - Black Edition (MPC-BE) are a family of free and open-source, compact, lightweight, and customizable media players for 32-bit and 64-bit Microsoft Windows.
-The original MPC, along with the MPC-HC fork, mimic the simplistic look and feel of Windows Media Player 6.4, but provide most options and features available in modern media players.
+Media Player Classic (MPC) and its derivatives are a family of free and open-source media players for 32-bit and 64-bit versions of the Microsoft Windows operating system.
+Focusing on compactness and customizability, Media Player Classic mimics the simplistic look and feel of Windows Media Player 6.4, but provide most options and features available in modern media players.
+The original MPC stopped development in 2006 after which it was forked into two new projects: Media Player Classic - Home Cinema (MPC-HC) and Media Player Classic - Black Edition (MPC-BE), which are now principally maintained by the community at the Doom9 forum.

+The active fork Media Player Classic - Home Cinema (MPC-HC) is maintaned by "clsid2" (same developer known as clsid responsible for MPC 6.4.9.1), and Media Player Classic - Black Edition (MPC-BE) by "aleksoid".
 Variations of the original MPC and its forks are standard media players in the K-Lite Codec Pack and the Combined Community Codec Pack.

-This project is now principally maintained by the community at the Doom9 forum.
-The active forks are Media Player Classic - Home Cinema (MPC-HC) by clsid2 (same developer known as clsid responsible for MPC 6.4.9.1), and Media Player Classic - Black Edition (MPC-BE) by aleksoid.

-Media Player Classic
+Development

 The original Media Player Classic was created and maintained by a programmer named "Gabest" who also created PCSX2 graphics plugin GSDX.
 It was developed as a closed-source application, but later relicensed as free software under the terms of the GPL-2.0-or-later license.
-MPC is hosted under the guliverkli project at SourceForge.net.
+MPC is hosted under the guliverkli project at SourceForge platform.
 The project itself is something of an umbrella organization for works by Gabest.

 Media Player Classic development stalled in May 2006.
 Gabest, the main developer of the original version, stated in March 2007 that development of Media Player Classic is not dead but that he was unable to work on it.
 MPC 6.4.9.0, released March 20, 2006, is the final official version.

 Forks

 Media Player Classic 6.4.9.1

-In August 2007, an unofficially patched and updated build became available, from Doom9 member clsid, hosted under the guliverkli2 project at SourceForge.net.
-Known as Media Player Classic 6.4.9.1, it was meant for fixing bugs and updating outdated libraries; its branch's development has been inactive since 2011.
+In August 2007, an unofficially patched and updated build became available from Doom9 member "clsid", hosted under the guliverkli2 project at SourceForge platform.
+Known as Media Player Classic 6.4.9.1, it was meant for fixing bugs and updating outdated libraries, but its development has been inactive since 2011.
 MPC 6.4.9.1 Revision 107, released February 14, 2010, is the final release version.
 The community at the Doom9 forum has since further continued the project with MPC-HC.